 - Optional topping: 1 tablespoon sesame seeds, 1 tablespoon fennel seeds, 1 tablespoon poppy seeds, 1 teaspoon sea salt

-- Sprinkle your baking sheet with flour and set aside.
+- Sprinkle a baking sheet with flour and set aside.

-- Mix together the dry ingredients in a bowl.
+- Mix dry ingredients together in a bowl.

-- Add the oil and water to the flour mixture.
-Stir until a soft, sticky dough is formed.
+- Add the oil and water to the flour mixture and stir until a soft, sticky dough is formed.
 If a lot of loose flour remains in the bottom of the bowl and the surface of the dough, add more water a tablespoon at a time until all the flour is incorporated.